ESSI-Lab/DAB/README.md

 ## Getting started
 <details>
-  <summary>Getting started</summary>
+  <summary>Instructions to start the DAB</summary>

 The DAB is composed by multiple maven modules.
 GS-service is the main module, capable of starting the DAB Internet services and its web configuration tool.

 The command <code>mvn clean install</code> run in the root folder will compile the source code into jar files and finally compose the war package of DAB GS-service.

-Finally, it's possible to launch DAB services  from the gs-service folder with the following maven command:
+Finally, it's possible to launch DAB services on a single node configuration by launching the following maven command from the gs-service folder:

 <code>mvn jetty:run -Ppreconfigured -DdbUser=XXX -DdbPassword=XXX -DquartzUser=root -DquartzPassword=XXX -DadminUser=XXX -DgoogleClientId=XXX -DgoogleClientSecret=XXX</code>